Healthcare system

 Once you take your prescription to a pharmacy, you will be expected to pay part of the cost of the medication, depending on the drug and your insurance.
 The amount reimbursed by public healthcare is either 15, 30, 65, or 100%.

 In larger towns and shopping centers, pharmacies are usually open Monday to Saturday from 8:30–19:30; in smaller towns, they may close for lunch between 12:00 and 14:00.
 One pharmacy in each area will open on Sundays and after hours.
-To find this pharmacy, look in the window of other pharmacies, call 3237, or check online.
+To find this emergency pharmacy, look in the window of other pharmacies, call 3237, or check the website of the pharmacies de garde.

 Mental healthcare in France